dotnet/csharpstandard/standard/classes.md

 A *constructor_declaration* may include a set of *attributes* ([§22](attributes.md#22-attributes)), a valid combination of the four access modifiers ([§15.3.6](classes.md#1536-access-modifiers)), and an `extern` ([§15.6.8](classes.md#1568-external-methods)) modifier.
 A constructor declaration is not permitted to include the same modifier multiple times.

-The *identifier* of a *constructor_declarator* shall name the class in which the instance constructor is declared.
+The *Identifier* of a *constructor_declarator* shall name the class in which the instance constructor is declared.
 If any other name is specified, a compile-time error occurs.

 The optional *formal_parameter_list* of an instance constructor is subject to the same rules as the *formal_parameter_list* of a method ([§15.6](classes.md#156-methods)).
 As the `this` modifier for parameters only applies to extension methods ([§15.6.10](classes.md#15610-extension-methods)), no parameter in a constructor's *formal_parameter_list* shall contain the `this` modifier.
 The formal parameter list defines the signature ([§8.6](basic-concepts.md#86-signatures-and-overloading)) of an instance constructor and governs the process whereby overload resolution ([§12.6.4](expressions.md#1264-overload-resolution)) selects a particular instance constructor in an invocation.